geoblink/design-system/src/elements/GeoChart/GeoChart.07.0.line-charts.examples.md

 to `d3.curveLinear`.
 - `trackByKey` - define this function to let D3 know which property of your data will be used to track changes in it.
+- `isInteractiveOnHover` - set this flag to false to disable interactions when hovering the mouse over a line group, defaults to true.

 ### Tooltips